anaritagomes/Dominant-colors-K-means/README.md

 # Dominant-color-K-Means

-Finding dominant colors in images using matplotlib's imageclass.
+Finding dominant colors in images using matplotlib's imageclass and K-means clustering.